 What to Do When you Find Cory Cats Swimming All over the Tank

-First and foremost, check the water parameters, such as ammonia levels, nitrite levels, pH levels, and water temperature, to ensure the environment is suitable for your cory catfish.
+First and foremost, check the water parameters, such as ammonia levels, nitrite levels, pH levels, and water temperature, to ensure the environment is suitable for your Cory catfish.

 Avoid Adding Aggressive Tankmates